-(Washington, D.C.) – Today, Congressman Sires released the following statement regarding the passage of the 2018 Farm Bill (H.R.
-2):
+(Washington, D.C.) –Congressman Sires released the following statement supporting the NATO alliance: